Model Capability Dominates: Inference-Time Optimization Lessons from AIMO 3: Why It Fails

-This gives 8 computable points (Figure~\ref{fig:rho}).
-All eight are negative.
-The five estimates from models with $N\geq7$ are $\hat{\rho}\in\{-0.167,-0.167,-0.100,-0.067,-0.067\}$, mean $-0.113$.
-The three Nemotron points all give $\hat{\rho}=-0.500$, which is the mathematical minimum for $N{=}3$, $v_c{=}1$ (any single-correct-vote outcome at $N{=}3$ forces this value); they confirm sign but not magnitude.
-Across all 8 points the mean is $-0.258$.
-When the model is wrong, wrong answers scatter across many distinct values rather than clustering---so two draws are less likely to share the correct answer than $\hat{p}^2$ predicts.
+This gives 19 computable points (Figure~\ref{fig:rho}).
+All nineteen are negative.
+The seven estimates from $N\geq7$ are $\hat{\rho}\in\{-0.167,-0.167,-0.143,-0.143,-0.100,-0.067,-0.067\}$, mean $-0.122$; two of these come from \texttt{gpt-oss-20b} at $N{=}8$.
+One additional point at $N{=}5$ (\texttt{gpt-oss-20b}, $\hat{\rho}=-0.250$) is excluded from the large-$N$ mean but confirms the sign.
+The eleven $N{=}3$ points (3 Nemotron + 8 \texttt{gpt-oss-20b}) all give $\hat{\rho}=-0.500$, which is the mathematical minimum for $N{=}3$ with $v_c\in\{1,2\}$; they confirm sign but not magnitude.
+Across all 19 points the mean is $-0.348$.
+When the model is wrong, wrong answers scatter across many distinct values rather than clustering, so two draws are less likely to share the correct answer than $\hat{p}^2$ predicts.
 This leaves no correlation headroom for diversity strategies to exploit.
 Diverse prompts cannot decorrelate what is already at or below zero.